Myocarditis is inflammation of the heart muscle. This illustration shows a typical heart muscle compared to damaged heart muscle due to inflammation.

 - Rapid or irregular heart rhythms (arrhythmias).
 Damage to the heart muscle can change how the heart beats.
 Certain arrhythmias increase the risk of stroke.

 - Sudden cardiac death.
 Certain serious arrhythmias can cause the heart to stop beating (sudden cardiac arrest).
 It's deadly if not treated immediately (sudden cardiac death).

 There's no specific prevention for myocarditis.
 However, taking these steps to prevent infections might help:

-- Avoid people who have a viral or flu-like illness until they've recovered.
+- Avoid close contact with people who are sick.
+Stay away from people with symptoms of the flu or other respiratory illness until they've recovered.
 If you're sick with symptoms of a viral infection, try to avoid exposing others.

 - Wash your hands regularly.
 Frequent hand-washing is one of the best ways to avoid getting sick and spreading illness.